What Is Dandruff (And How to Get Rid of It)

 Do you notice white flakes following you everywhere you go, especially after scratching your head?
 If so, you likely have dandruff.
-These small bits of dry skin shed from your scalp, causing itchiness and feelings of embarrassment for many.
+These small bits of dry skin are shed from your scalp, causing itchiness and feelings of embarrassment for many.
 But if you relate to this feeling, know you’re not alone.
 In fact, approximately 50% of the general adult global population lives with dandruff.

 What Is Dandruff?